tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![datetime-index](Images/datetime-index.png)

-* Notice the hard-coding required to create the slice notations for each period.
+* Notice the hard coding required to create the slice notations for each period.
 It would be more convenient to be able to choose a date and use a function to go 365 days before that date to create 1-year, 2-year, 3-year, and 4-year time chunks; `datetime` objects will help us do this in the future.

   ```python
   # Slice DataFrame into 1 year timeframe